-- 1. Employer-Supported Homeownership Assistance: Large employers, like Walmart and CVS Pharmacy, are increasingly offering down payment assistance and homebuyer education programs to help employees achieve homeownership. - 2.
-Community Land Trusts and Cooperative Housing Models: Community land trusts (CLTs) are nonprofit entities that acquire and hold land to ensure long-term housing affordability, while cooperative housing models are resident-owned arrangements where tenants collectively manage and control their housing.
+- Employer-Supported Homeownership Assistance: Large employers, like Walmart and CVS Pharmacy, are increasingly offering down payment assistance and homebuyer education programs to help employees achieve homeownership. - Community Land Trusts and Cooperative Housing Models: Community land trusts (CLTs) are nonprofit entities that acquire and hold land to ensure long-term housing affordability, while cooperative housing models are resident-owned arrangements where tenants collectively manage and control their housing.
 These initiatives have helped stabilize neighborhoods and prevent displacement by ensuring long-term affordability and community control of land and housing.

-Heirs' Property Protections and Wealth Retention: Individuals who inherit a home after the death of a relative often experience challenges related to property titles because they were given access to the home without proper legal authority.
-This legal authority is often required by housing programs, government programs, mortgage holders, and others positioned to assist occupants.
-Absence of full legal rights to inherited property leads to unclear ownership and vulnerability to property loss.
-The recurrence of this phenomenon can lead to the loss of wealth in Black communities.
-Counseling from a HUD-approved housing agency can provide isolated information about this experience, but there is not a comprehensive plan to address this issue for Black property owners in Chicago.
+Increasingly, community-based organizations, philanthropies and governmental entities are coordinating their efforts to create affordable housing, understanding the need to scale efforts to increase home ownership. - Heir's Property Protections and Wealth Retention: Residents frequently experience challenges related to the title of their residence.
+These challenges are associated with relatives who are deceased and have given access to property without legal authority.
+This legal authority is often required by housing programs, government programs, mortgage holders and others positioned to assist occupants with the property or poised to interfere with the use of the property.
+This leads to unclear ownership and vulnerability to property loss due to taxes.-The recurrence of this phenomenon can lead to the loss of wealth in Black communities.
+Counseling from CUL and other HUD approved housing agencies can provide isolated information about this experience, but there is not a comprehensive plan to address this issue for Black property owners in Chicago.

-- 1. Low-Interest Mortgage and Down Payment Assistance Fund: Establish a city-backed mortgage assistance fund offering competitive financing for first-time homebuyers, modeled after successful programs in cities like Atlanta23 and Baltimore24.
+- Low-Interest Mortgage and Down Payment Assistance Fund: Establish a city-backed mortgage assistance fund offering competitive financing for first-time homebuyers, modeled after successful programs in cities like Atlanta and Baltimore.
 Similar programs and initiatives provide grants and low-interest loans to increase homeownership in targeted Chicago neighborhoods, such as North Lawndale and Austin.
 They have demonstrated success in reducing financial barriers, stabilizing communities, and building long-term wealth for residents of color.
-Broadening and more aggressively marketing the effort in Chicago could help close the city's homeownership gap while stimulating investment in historically under-resourced areas. - 2.
-Equitable Lending and Credit Reform: Partner with banks and credit unions to develop alternative credit scoring systems that expand access to mortgage financing for families in under-resourced communities.
-This approach is impactful because traditional credit scoring methods often fail to account for nontraditional indicators of financial responsibility such as rent, utility, and cell phone payments, placing households in under-resourced neighborhoods at a disadvantage.25 The use of alternative underwriting models by institutions such as Self-Help Credit Union have shown that inclusive credit assessments can increase mortgage eligibility without increasing loan defaults. - 3.
-Tenant-to-Homeowner Transition Programs: Expand policies that allow renters in publicly owned or subsidized housing to transition into homeownership through structured financing options.
-According to a 2024 report by Chicago Area Fair Housing Alliance (CAFHA), if only 10% of current voucher renters became voucher homeowners, it would produce 6,300 new homeowners and an estimated \$1.3 billion worth of assets could be accumulated by these participants and their families.26 under-resourced communities.
-These partnerships are impactful because they combine financial resources, technical expertise, and local insight to stabilize neighborhoods and increase long-term affordability.
+A similar fund in Chicago would help close the city's homeownership gap while stimulating investment in historically under-resourced areas. - Equitable Lending and Credit Reform: Partner with banks and credit unions to develop alternative credit scoring systems that expand access to mortgage financing for families in under-resourced communities.
+This approach is impactful because traditional credit scoring methods often fail to account for nontraditional indicators of financial responsibility such as rent, utility, and cell phone payments, placing households in under-resourced neighborhoods at a disadvantage.
+The use of alternative underwriting models by institutions has shown that inclusive credit assessments can increase mortgage eligibility without increasing loan defaults. - Tenant-to-Homeowner Transition Programs: Expand policies that allow renters in publicly-owned or subsidized housing to transition into homeownership through structured financing options.
+According to a 2024 report by Chicago Area Fair Housing Alliance (CAFHA), if only 10% of current voucher renters became voucher homeowners, it would produce 6,300 new homeowners and an estimated \$1.3 billion worth of assets could be accumulated by these participants and their families.